revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 There are three types of Maven repositories:

 1. Local Repository:
-    - Local repository refers to the machine of the developer where all the project material is saved.The local repository contains all the dependency jars.
+    - Local repository refers to the machine of the developer where all the project material is saved.
+The local repository contains all the dependency jars.
 2. Remote Repository:
     - The remote repository refers to the repository present on a server usually in company intranet to download dependencies.
-    - The advantage of remote repository is that it can have all publically available depdendencies as well as private dependencies used only in intranet by employees of the enterprise.
+    - The advantage of remote repository is that it can have all publicly available dependencies as well as private dependencies used only in intranet by employees of the enterprise.
 3. Central Repository:
     - Central repository refers to the Maven community that comes into action when there is a need for dependencies, and those dependencies cannot be found in the local repository.
     - Maven downloads the dependencies from here in the local repository whenever needed.